sammyd/iOS8-day-by-day-book/manuscript/22-link-to-settings.md

 ![Settings Bundle](images/22/settings_bundle.png)

-New to iOS8, there's a new string constant URL which, when provided to `openURL()` on `UIApplication` will take the user to the current app's page within the settings app.
+New to iOS 8, there's a new string constant URL which, when provided to `openURL()` on `UIApplication` will take the user to the current app's page within the settings app.
 The __Take Me To Settings__ button has the following
 handler: